midastruth/files.md/README.md

 - Before we created all necessary dirs upfront, now we create dirs on the fly.
 That way we won't clutter user's knowledge base right from the start.
 - Switched to microseconds for tracking file changes during sync.
 Gap between consecutive files creation is more than enough - ranging from 5000μs to 1000μs.
 We didn't go for nanosec because js is having troubles with int64 precision.
 Added later.
 Linux is using cached kernel time, which is updated at `CONFIG_HZ` interval (`grep CONFIG_HZ /boot/config-$(uname -r)`), in my case the value is 1000 (1ms).
 Most real-world operations operations are spaced much further apart than 1ms due to: user interaction, network latency, disk i/o.
 We might only have issue if we update files inside an effective/native loop.
 - I believe it's time to make our knowledge base cross-platform, by forbidding characters like ":?<>*" in filenames.
 These characters aren't allowed in some environments (like Windows, PWA).
 - I wanted bot-like functionality in browser.
-I didn't want to re-write well-tested code in TypeScript, so I used wasm.
+I didn't want to re-write well-tested code in TypeScript, so I used wasm~~.
 And it worked perfectly good.
 - We use Telegram bot as distract-free write-only entrance to our knowledge base.
 The only issue is, it is not as wildly popular in EU/USA.
 I've come to the idea that we can transform app.files.md to a chat once we decrease the window size!
 Would be default behaviour on mobiles.
 - Introduced append-only log for syncing.
 Stateless sync is tricky to implement - we would have to send all files in every request.
 Since we're only renaming on server - we'll only track renames.
 - For content-only sync (no renames/deletes) we don't store any state on server, we compare hashes & last ctimes